 3. Plan your route

-Although it’s tempting to just whack a postcode into your smartphone or satnav before you leave, you should always check the route on a map and take a map with you in case your route planner packs in or your journey takes you on roads it doesn’t recognise.
-Always make sure you plan alternative routes in case the way you were planning to go gets congested, too.
+Although it's tempting to just whack a postcode into your smartphone or satnav before you leave, you should always check the route on a map and take a map with you in case your route planner packs in or your journey takes you on roads it doesn't recognise.
+Always make sure you plan alternative routes in case the way you were planning to go gets congested, too and ensure if you're undertaking a very long journey that you plan some rest stops.

 4. Stick to the speed limit